daywiss/provable/README.md

 ##engine()
 The default function of the engine is to provide a random 32 bit integer.
 This allows random-js to wrap the engine and produce random primitives.
 The integer is based on sampling the least significant 32 bits of the current hash.
-If a clientSeed option is supplied on engine construction then all calls to engine() will be rehashed with the client seed.
+If a publicSeed option is supplied on engine construction then all calls to engine() will be rehashed with the public seed.

 ```js
   //integer is random between [0, 2^32] inclusive